-45A.3.5 Special Adaptive Reuse Development: Plans prepared by the appropriate licensed professional(s), of the entire Special Adaptive Reuse Development project showing in schematic fashion, the areas of proposed development with the following elements:
+.45A.3.5 Special Adaptive Reuse Development: Plans prepared by the appropriate licensed professional(s), of the entire Special Adaptive Reuse Development project showing in schematic fashion, the areas of proposed development with the following elements:

-- a) Proposed use areas and the acreage assigned to each; - b) Proposed vehicular and pedestrian circulation patterns, including location, size and adequate number of parking stalls, access routes, parking barriers, walk, recreational and bicycle ways, curb cut and crossing locations on existing and proposed streets; - c) Proposed open space areas, such as parks, lawn areas, recreational and natural spaces; - d) Proposed general landscaping including modifications to present treed sloped, and watercourse areas, areas of formal plantings ,and related treatment of open space, present screening and proposed topography; and e) Schematic layouts of utility systems, including water, sewarage, and drainage including capacity and additional flow into watercourses and ponds and the location of connections of the er
+- a) Proposed use areas and the acreage assigned to each; - b) Proposed vehicular and pedestrian circulation patterns, including location, size and adequate number of parking stalls, access routes, parking barriers, walk, recreational and bicycle ways, curb cut and crossing locations on existing and proposed streets; - c) Proposed open space areas, such as parks, lawn areas, recreational and natural spaces; - d) Proposed general landscaping including modifications to present treed sloped, and watercourse areas, areas of formal plantings ,and related treatment of open space, present screening and proposed topography; and

-45A.3.6 Public Hearings: After receipt of the completed applications for zone change and for Special Permit, together with the required application fees, the Commission shall hold public hearings and take action to approve, approve with modifications, or deny the zone change and Special Permit applications within the time limits provided in Sections 8-3 and 8-7d of the Connecticut General Statutes.
-When acting on any application for a zone change as set forth herein, the Commission shall be deemed to act in its legislative capacity.

-45A.4 Prohibited Uses: Deleted1

-45A.5 Standards and Findings: The Commission may approve an application for a Special Permit for a Special Adaptive Reuse Development provided that, in its judgment, the applicant has met the following standards:

-- a) The Special Adaptive Reuse Development, as proposed, shall retain at least fifty (50%) of the gross floor area of the existing building(s) and the total gross floor area of the Special Adaptive Reuse Development, as proposed, shall not exceed 150% of the gross floor area of the existing structures on the lot or lots; - b) The reports from the Fire Marshal, and Traffic Authority do not indicate that there will be any significant public safety or fire protection problems and that emergency access is adequately provided; - c) Any internal circulation system encourages pedestrian use and discourages automobile traffic; - d) Separation of vehicular and pedestrian traffic is maintained wherever possible; - e) Adequate on-site parking for the proposed development is provided; - f) There shall be a zero increase in net storm water run-off;
+- e) Schematic layouts of utility systems, including water, sewarage, and drainage including capacity and additional flow into watercourses and ponds and the location of connections of the proposed utility system to present utilities. - 45A.3.6 Public Hearings: After receipt of the completed applications for zone change and for Special Permit, together with the required application fees, the Commission shall hold public hearings and take action to approve, approve with modifications, or deny the zone change and Special Permit applications within the time limits provided in Sections 8-3 and 8-7d of the Connecticut General Statutes.
+When acting on any application for a zone change as set forth herein, the Commission shall be deemed to act in its legislative capacity. - 45A.4 Prohibited Uses: No Special Adaptive Reuse Development shall be approved if the proposed use is not permitted in the zone(s) in which the tract is located. - 45A.5 Standards and Findings: The Commission may approve an application for a Special Permit for a Special Adaptive Reuse Development provided that, in its judgment, the applicant has met the following standards: - a) The Special Adaptive Reuse Development, as proposed, shall retain at least fifty (50%) of the gross floor area of the existing building(s) and the total gross floor area of the Special Adaptive Reuse Development, as proposed, shall not exceed 150% of the gross floor area of the existing structures on the lot or lots; - b) The reports from the Fire Marshal, and Traffic Authority do not indicate that there will be any significant public safety or fire protection problems and that emergency access is adequately provided; - c) Any internal circulation system encourages pedestrian use and discourages automobile traffic; - d) Separation of vehicular and pedestrian traffic is maintained wherever possible; - e) Adequate on-site parking for the proposed development is provided; - f) There shall be a zero increase in net storm water run-off;